KengoKato02/Travel-Destinations/README.md

 ### Linting and Formatting

-This project uses ESLint for linting and Prettier for code formatting.
+This project uses Biome for linting and code formatting.
 The configurations can be found in:

-- ESLint: `eslint.config.js`
-- Prettier: `.prettierrc.json`
+- `biome.json`: Biome configuration
+- `.biomeignore`: Files and directories to be ignored by Biome

+You can run linting and formatting using the following commands:
+- `pnpm lint`: Runs Biome linter on all files
+- `pnpm format`: Runs Biome formatter on all files

 ### Git Hooks